MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter logout
 ```

-If you forget to sign-out from a machine you would prefer not to leave a running session on (for example, your friend's laptop), you can use the following commands to list and remove any current log-in sessions.
+If you forget to sign-out from a machine you don't want to leave a running session on (for example, your friend's laptop), you can use the following commands to list and remove any current log-in sessions.

 ```shell
 appcenter tokens list